The New Jerusalem

 8. What is it that the writer of Hebrews says to the people to whom he is writing in the verse above?

-From the verse above we can see that the New Jerusalem is not something that the believers in Christ are still waiting for.
+From the verse above we can see that the New Jerusalem is not something that the believers in Christ should NOT be still waiting for today as so many are.
 It is already a present reality!

 John also sheds some light on this topic.